-The coastal management threats (also referred to as issues) to the study area are shown in Figure 2-1 and include 24 priority threats, under four themes.
+The coastal management threats (also referred to as issues) to the study area are shown in Table 2-2 and include 24 priority threats, under four themes.
+It is noted that the Scoping Study also included a threat associated with water pollution from agricultural diffuse sources.
+Further assessment of this threat during Stage 3 of the CMP concluded that this was not a relevant threat to the Eurobodalla Open Coast but may be considered a relevant threat in the estuaries.